-Yosemite National Park in California is one of the most spectacular national park in the United States.
+Yosemite National Park in California is one of the most spectacular national parks in the United States.
 While your options are limited if you are visiting Yosemite with a dog, there’s still plenty to see and do, as long as you’re happy to skip most hiking trails.
 Find out more about what you should do when visiting Yosemite with your dog, plus where to stay and dine.

 Where Are Dogs Allowed in Yosemite National Park?

 Pet dogs are only allowed to accompany you in certain parts of Yosemite National Park, like when visiting all national parks in the US.
 Pets are only allowed in developed areas of the park, on fully paved roads, sidewalks and bicycle paths (except if otherwise signposted) and in the regular campgrounds (not walk-in or group campgrounds).

 On the other hand, dogs are not allowed on any hiking trails in the park, including the trail to Vernal Fall (even the paved section), except the Wawona Meadow Loop.
 Dogs are also not allowed on shuttle buses, inside buildings, in lodging areas, and in undeveloped and wilderness areas, including meadows.

 While visiting Yosemite National Park with your dog, they should be kept on a leash, no longer than six foot, and not be left unattended.